High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Does high mileage automatically mean higher car insurance rates?

 Not automatically — but in most cases, yes.
-Insurers view higher annual mileage as greater exposure to accidents and claims, so they charge more as mileage increases beyond the average of about 13,500 miles per year.
-Driving 20,000+ miles annually can add a 10–25% surcharge or more to your base premium depending on the carrier.
-However, safe driving behavior tracked through telematics can offset some of that increase.
+Insurers view higher annual mileage as greater exposure to accidents and claims, so they charge more as mileage increases beyond the national average of roughly 13,596 miles per year.
+Driving 20,000+ miles annually can add a 12–36% surcharge or more to your base premium depending on the carrier and your state.
+However, safe driving behavior tracked through telematics can offset some of that increase — and programs like State Farm Drive Safe & Save can reduce your rate by up to 30% regardless of total miles.

 What counts as "high mileage" for car insurance purposes?

-Most insurers consider anything above 15,000 miles per year to be high mileage, since the U.S. average sits around 13,500 miles annually.
-Some insurers set the high-mileage threshold even lower — around 12,000–13,000 miles — depending on regional driving norms and their own risk models.
-Driving above your insurer's high-mileage threshold typically places you in a more expensive pricing tier.
+Most insurers consider anything above 15,000 miles per year to be high mileage, since the current U.S. per-driver average sits at approximately 13,596 miles annually.
+Some insurers set their high-mileage threshold closer to 12,000–13,000 miles depending on regional driving norms and their own risk models.
+If you don't provide a mileage estimate at all, many carriers will default to assuming 12,000 miles per year — which may be working against you if you actually drive significantly more.
+Driving above your insurer's threshold typically places you in a more expensive pricing tier.

 Will a car with 150,000 miles cost more to insure than one with 30,000 miles?